flectra-hq/flectra/addons/stock/doc/stock.rst

 Inventory locations are counterparts of the stock operations that represent your company's profit and loss in terms of your stocks.

-In Flectra, locations are structured hierarchically.
+In Odoo, locations are structured hierarchically.
 You can structure your locations as a tree, dependent on a parent-child relationship.
 This gives you more detailed levels of analysis of your stock operations and the organization of your warehouses.